How strong is Italian passport?

 A residence permit under the Italy Golden Visa program is issued for two years.
 It can then be extended for three years provided that the investment is maintained.
 Investors are not required to live in Italy if they do not want to obtain citizenship.

-Investors receive citizenship by naturalization under general conditions.
-After five years of permanent residence, the investor receives permanent residence and after ten years, citizenship.
+Investors receive citizenship by naturalisation under general conditions.
+After five years of holding a residence permit, the investor receives permanent residence and after ten years, citizenship.

-What documents are needed for getting an Italian passport
+What documents are needed to get an Italian passport

 Regardless of the method of obtaining Italian citizenship, you will need:

-- Birth certificates, valid passports, and Italian residence permits of all applying family members.
-Should be submitted in both original form and in form of notarized and translated copies.
+Birth certificates, valid passports, and Italian residence permits of all applying family members.
+Should be submitted in both original form and in the form of notarised and translated copies.

 Additionally, applicants for Italian citizenship by marriage provide the full marriage certificate or extract of the marriage certificate issued by the Italian town hall where it was registered.
 The certificate must be issued no more than six months prior to the application date.